Infinite ergodic theory meets Boltzmann statistics: Fluctuations of the time-averages

 \section{Fluctuations of the time-averages}

 The time-average $\overline{{\cal }O[x(t)]}$ in the time-independent canonical setting is equal to the ensemble-average, in the long-time limit (ergodicity).
-In our case the time-averages fluctuate between different trajectories, which is a common theme in single molecule experiments, and here we explore the fluctuations.
-To start, we again consider the indicator function, ${\cal O}[x(t)]=I(x_1<x(t)<x_2)$ (defined in Eq. (\ref{eqTA01}).
-However, our results are far more general than that, as we will show, the fluctuations of time-averages of observables integrable with respect to the non-normalized Boltzmann density follow a universal law, in the spirit of the Aaronson-Darling-Kac theorem.
-Since the same conclusions apply also for the potential energy and the mean force, this indicates that this result is important from the physical point of view.
+In our case, the time-averages fluctuate between different trajectories, which is a common theme in single-molecule experiments, and here we explore the fluctuations.
+To start, we again consider the indicator function, ${\cal O}[x(t)]=I(x_1<x(t)<x_2)$, defined in Eq. (\ref{eqTA01}).
+However, our results are far more general than that.
+As we will show, the fluctuations of time-averages of observables integrable with respect to the non-normalized Boltzmann density follow a universal law, in the spirit of the Aaronson-Darling-Kac theorem \cite{aaronson1997introduction}.

 For simplicity, let us consider $x_1=0$.
 The process $I(x_1<x(t)<x_2)$, starting inside the region $(0,x_2)$, is switching randomly between two states, with sojourn times in the interval close to the surface denoted $\tau^{{\rm in}}$, when $I(x_1<x(t)<x_2)=1$, and $\tau^{{\rm out}}$, when $I(x_1<x(t)<x_2)=0$.
 The first time interval in the domain $(0,x_2)$ is denoted $\tau_1 ^{{\rm in}}$, and the rest follow, so the sojourn times in the two states are given by the sequence